team-zomsa/aplib.net/README.md

 For a manual installation, a few steps must be taken.
 As Unity does not support external libraries in .NET Standard API, the API Compatibility level must be set to `.NET Framework` in Project Settings > Player > Configuration > Api Compatibility Level.

-Download the latest dll from the [GitHub Release](https://github.com/team-zomsa/aplib.net/releases) and place them in Assets/Plugins.
+Download the latest DLL from the [GitHub Release](https://github.com/team-zomsa/aplib.net/releases) and place it in Assets/Plugins.
 In the root of your project, add a new file called `csc.rsp` and add the following line:

 ```
 -r:Assets/Plugins/Aplib.Core.dll